-3.1 Any change to the sailing instructions will be posted on the official notice board before 0830 on the day it will take effect, except that any change to the schedule of races will be posted by the latest protest time limit on the day before it will take effect (sailing instruction 15.2).
-Copies of changes will be available at Race Headquarters.

-3.2 Oral changes to the sailing instructions may be given on the water by hail on the appropriate VHF Channel in accordance with rule 90.2 (c).
+- 3.1 Any change to the sailing instructions will be posted on the official notice board before 0930 on the day it will take effect, except that any change to the schedule of races will be posted by 1900 on the day before it will take effect.
+Copies of changes will be available at Quantum Race Week Headquarters. - 3.2 Oral changes to the sailing instructions may be given on the water by hail on the appropriate VHF channel in accordance with RRS 90.2(c).